letoram/cat9/README.md

 This will only trigger for jobs that have a working input sink, and retain current focus if it does not.

-### Signal

-    signal #jobid or pid [signal: kill, hup, user1, user2, stop, quit, continue]

-The signal commands send a signal to an active running job or a process based on a process identifier (number).

 ### Config